ProtocolNebula/auto-translator-for-wpml/readme.txt

 Auto translate your web using google translator and WPML.org plugin.

 == Description ==
+=== IMPORTANT ===
+This version is under development.
+You can follow more information about it in the main [GitHub Repository](https://github.com/ProtocolNebula/auto-translator-for-wpml).

+WPML 4 will be released soon, so I will wait until final release will launched to change plugin version to stable.

+=== About ===

 This plugin let you translate all content of your Wordpress using google translator.
 In the future is planned to add more services and configurations like bing.